skoren/ArrowGrid/README.md

 2. Create the input.fofn file which lists the SMRTcells you want to use for Arrow.
 For h5 files, specify the full path (excluding .[1-3].bax.h5) which are all treated as a single SMRTcell.
 For BAM files, specify the full path (including subreads.bam).

-3. run the pipeline specifying the input file, the path to the reference fasta, and a prefix for the outputs:
+3. run the pipeline specifying the input file, a prefix for the outputs, and the path to the reference fasta.
+Optionally you can also specify a path to a Canu seqStore readNames.txt file if you used trio binning and want to only use classified reads for polishing.

 ```
 sh arrow.sh input.fofn trio3 trio3.contigs.fasta